Rosetta Stone (software): Scoring

-The program immediately informs whether the answer is right or wrong.
+The program immediately informs the learner whether the answer is right or wrong.
 Through the Preferences screen, the learner can choose whether a sound is played or not when an answer is clicked.
 At the bottom of the window, the program shows all the screens for the current lesson.
 If all answers for that screen are correct, the button for that screen turns green.
 If some answers are correct, the border of the button turns green, but the screen number itself turns orange.
 If all answers for a screen are wrong, the button turns orange.
 This applies to all lessons except review and Milestone lessons, which are treated as tests.
 In those lessons, the buttons for each screen all remain clear.
 In all lessons, there is a button that can be hovered over to display how many answers are correct, incorrect, or have not been answered.
 Each time an answer is clicked, one point is given.
 At the end of the lesson, the total number of correct, wrong or skipped answers is shown alongside the percentage of correct answers for that lesson.
 If too many questions were answered incorrectly, the program suggests the learner should retry the lesson.